Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Results from GWTC-3

-We analyzed all the BBH events from GWTC-3 \citep{Buikema:2020,LIGOScientific:2021djp} with the matched filtering Signal-to-Noise Ratio (SNR) in at least one of the detection pipelines higher than 12 (results with the SNR $\geq 11$ are presented in appendix \ref{app:2}).
-For all the events, we also require a False Alarm Rate $< 0.25 \, {\rm yr^{-1}}$.
-For the results in this section, we do not consider GW190521, as it is expected to belong to a second generation BHs (results with the inclusion of this event can be found in \ref{app:3}).
-A previous study has also found stronger evidence in favor of GW190521 being a second-generation BBH source and other BBHs sources did not show up very strong support in favor of the second-generation sources \citet{Kimball:2020qyd}.
-The mass and luminosity distance distributions of the GWTC-3 catalog for sources with SNR $\geq 12$ can be seen in Fig. \ref{fig:mdl}.
-To correct selection biases, we take into account detector sensitivity and detector duty cycles.
-We consider three sets of population priors in this analysis, \textit{Case-1}: We fix the cosmological parameters besides the Hubble constant and consider only priors on the population parameters describing the BBHs distribution (other cosmological parameters are kept fixed at Planck-2018 cosmology \citep{Aghanim:2018eyx}), \textit{Case-2}: as Case-1 but we keep the value of the delay time power-law index fixed and equal to $d=-1$, which is usually assumed as a fiducial scenario for flat in the log-space distribution of the separation between the binaries, and \textit{Case-3}: we keep fixed the values of the cosmological parameters to Planck-2018 \citep{Aghanim:2018eyx} and estimate the parameters which are related to the GW source population.
-The analysis for Case-2 (with a fixed value of $d=-1$) is motivated to find the constraints on the parameter space for the fiducial scenario of the delay time distribution, which resembles closely the previous analysis \citep{LIGOScientific:2021psn}.
-We consider the third case to infer the value of the GW source parameters assuming a fixed cosmology.
-Though the choice of cosmological parameters can influence the inferred values of the GW source parameters, given the current precision of the cosmological parameters from Planck-2018, the expected statistical error in the inferred GW source parameters is much larger than the systematic error due to different choices in the value of $H_0= 66.9 $ km/s/Mpc \citep{Aghanim:2018eyx} or $H_0= 73$ km/s/Mpc \citep{Riess:2021jrx}.
-The priors of the runs for each of the parameters can be found in Table \ref{tab:priors}.
-We have summarised the estimated values of the parameters for different cases in Table \ref{tab:estimations}.
-All the quoted values of the error bars are 68$\%$ confidence intervals unless mentioned otherwise.
+We consider three sets of population priors in this analysis, \textit{Case-1}: We fix the cosmological parameters besides the Hubble constant and consider only priors on the population parameters describing the BBHs distribution (other cosmological parameters are kept fixed at Planck-2018 cosmology \citep{Aghanim:2018eyx}), \textit{Case-2}: we keep fixed the values of the cosmological parameters to Planck-2018 \citep{Aghanim:2018eyx} and estimate the parameters which are related to the GW source population.
+We consider this case to infer the value of the GW source parameters assuming a fixed cosmology.
+Though the choice of cosmological parameters can influence the inferred values of the GW source parameters, given the current precision of the cosmological parameters from Planck-2018, the expected statistical error in the inferred GW source parameters is much larger than the systematic error due to different choices in the value of $H_0= 66.9 $ km/s/Mpc \citep{Aghanim:2018eyx} or $H_0= 73$ km/s/Mpc \citep{Riess:2021jrx}. \textit{Case-3}: as Case-2 but keeping the value of the delay time power-law index fixed and equal to $d=-1$, which is usually assumed as a fiducial scenario for flat in the log-space distribution of the separation between the binaries.